What is a nonstress test?

 - Testing usually lasts for 20 to 40 minutes.

 Sometimes, the testing occurs during a fetal sleep cycle, when there is little fetal movement.
 A special acoustic (sound) device is sometimes used to awaken the fetus.
 It is placed against the mother's abdomen and makes a noise like a buzzer.
 This is not harmful to the fetus but may help a sleepy fetus become more active.
 Having the mother eat or drink may also awaken the fetus.

 Test results of the NST may be:

-- Reactive (normal).
-Two or more fetal heart rate increases in the testing period (usually 20 minutes).
+- Reactive (normal)—Fetal heart rate increases two or more times in the testing period (usually 20 minutes).

 A nonreactive NST does not always mean there is a problem with the fetus.
 The fetus may simply be asleep.
 Or, it may be nonreactive because of fetal immaturity.
 It is common for preterm fetuses, especially those before 28 weeks, to have nonreactive nonstress tests.
 Additional prenatal testing may be necessary.